centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 #### Request

 You already know your Variant and Size IDs - Centra generated them when you created them.
-For every variant size you can configure size number, SKU and/or GTIN (or EAN) number.
+For every variant size you can configure size number (previously known as SKU) and/or GTIN (or EAN) number.

 ```gql
 mutation createOneSize {